s3rb31/Nethack.us-RobotMaze-RCE/README.md

   ```python
   b'\xd3\x79\x0b\x08' # address to jump to ECX
   ```
-  is likely an address in the vulnerable process's memory (little-endian format).
+  is an address in the vulnerable process's memory (little-endian format).

 The function **returns** the complete payload.